MediLens-io/.github/profile/README.md

-### What is MediLens.io?
+### What is OMOPHub?

-MediLens.io is building the essential platform for healthcare data developers, starting with a best-in-class OHDSI Standartized Vocabulary API and expanding into a suite of secure, compliant, and developer-friendly data services.
-MediLens.io empowers healthcare organizations, researchers, and developers with reliable, scalable, and easy-to-integrate APIs, SDKs, and tools.
+OMOPHub is building the essential platform for healthcare data developers, starting with a best-in-class OMOP Standartized Vocabulary API and expanding into a suite of secure, compliant, and developer-friendly data services.
+OMOPHub empowers healthcare organizations, researchers, and developers with reliable, scalable, and easy-to-integrate APIs, SDKs, and tools.

 ### What is here